RappyTV/labymod4-api-wiki/docs/pages/addon/setup/setup.md

 Looking at the class body, you will find a field called `enabled` with the `SwitchSetting` annotation.
 The annotation declares the Widget that you'll find in your settings.
 In this case, the Widget is a SwitchSettingWidget, which toggles a boolean between on and off.

-You can find more about configurations <a href="/pages/addon/features/config/">here</a>.
+You can find more about configurations [here](../features/config.md).

 ### The Listener

 Looking into the package `org.example.core.listener`, you'll find the class ExampleGameTickListener; it does what it says.
 It listens to the GameTickListener event.
-You can find a complete guide to our events
+You can find a complete guide to our events [here](../features/events.md).
-<a href="/pages/addon/features/events/">here</a>.

 First, we declared a field with our addon main class as type.
 Then we created a constructor with our main class instance as a parameter.